Seteeri/Particle/snippets/notes/PARTICLE.md

          * Modify Ctrl-Z if this behavior is not wanted
            * Either through modifier or pointer structure
        * Dumping the heap - make external symbols?

+   * Bindings
+     * Ensure mods not pressed also

    * Create default environment
       * Draw frame time, heaps, etc.